abelherl/smkc-covid/README.md

 # SMKC COVID
 An android app to monitor and get information about COVID-19 and its growth.
+Graph for the growth in last 7 days are included in this app.
+SMKC COVID currently support 2 languages:
+* English
+* Bahasa Indonesia

 #### What can you learn from this app?
   * ViewPager, TabLayout, BottomNav